dev-mali/postman-docs/src/pages/docs/sending-requests/certificates.md

 ## Editing a Certificate

-You cannot edit a certificate after it has been created.
+Youre cannot edit a certificate after it has been created.
 To make changes to it, you will need to remove the certificate and create a new one.

 ## Certificate data